lune-climate/lune-docs/docs/guides/logistics-sheets.md

 In this guide, you will learn how to calculate emissions for shipments by:
 * filling and uploading a CSV spreadsheet

+This guide has been updated to reflect **version 2 of spreadsheet calculations**.
+However, we still support version 1 spreadsheets.

 </div>
 <div>